Composable Continuous-Variable Multi-User QKD with Discrete Modulation: Theory and Implementation: Further Analysis

+Note that the $1$ Bob curve corresponds to the single-user case, already known from earlier works \cite{Lin_2019, Kanitschar_2021}.

-Finally, in Figure \ref{fig:Ana_8Bobs}, we fix the total number of Bobs to $N_B = 8$ and (from bottom to top) trust between $1$ and $8$ Bobs.
+In addition to the examinations in the main part, in Figure \ref{fig:Ana_8Bobs}, we fix the total number of Bobs to $N_B = 8$ and (from bottom to top) trust between $1$ and $8$ Bobs and examine the advantage of trust.
 The curves where we do not trust all other Bobs ($1$ Bob trusted) are equivalent to the corresponding curves in Figures \ref{fig:AnaAllTrusted} and \ref{fig:AnaAllUntrusted}.
-Again, we observe very different behaviors for low transmission distances, while the obtained key rate curves are qualitatively the same for medium to large distances.
+We observe very different behaviors for low transmission distances, while the obtained key rate curves are qualitatively the same for medium to large distances.